kig/spirv-wasm/README.md

 See demo at https://fhtr.org/spirv-wasm - uses WebAssembly Threads, so you may need to turn them on in chrome://flags or such.

+## Project goal

+Write code in one language, run safely in the browser at 50% of hardware peak performance.
+(FWIW naive C++ achieves 1% of HW peak performance on a 16-core.
+If you include the GPU, it's closer to 0.1% of peak perf.
+Divide by amount of compute nodes available to you.)

 ## Build